GeotrekCE/Geotrek-rando-v3/docs/customization.md

 ## About the cache

 When new types of content are added (example: activities, type of places information, label, etc.), the related hiking pages then appear in error on the Geotrek-Rando website.
 This issue only exists in case of new content categories being added, not with every content update.
-Simply re-deploy the site to force the cache update or wait a few hours for the cache to reset.
+Simply restart the site to force the cache update or wait a few hours for the cache to reset.

 It is also possible to completely disable Geotrek-Rando's cache but this may impact performance when loading pages.
 You'll find more details about disabling cache in this section [Caching](knowledge/caching.md)